ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

   gender factors and that it is difficult to disentangle these.
 * Highlight data limitations around sex and gender measures.
-  We don't want our inclusive language to give the impression that we are able to make accurate conclusions about sexual and gender minority populations when the data prevent us from doing this.
+  We don't want our inclusive language to give the impression that we are able to make accurate conclusions about SGM populations when the data prevent us from doing this.
   Furthermore, drawing attention to the problems with how almost every data source currently captures sex and/or gender raises awareness that changes need to be made in primary data collection.